-- §1 Any decision to refuse registration taken pursuant to Article 8 or following the selection process for non-resident students (Article 19) may appeal to the General Management for Education and Training. - §2 The appeal must be submitted by recorded delivery, by email to recours@uliege.be or delivery against receipt within eight days of notification of the refusal, using the correct form.
-Appeals which do not comply with these procedures or which are incomplete will not be processed. - The appeal is processed by the Student Quality of Life Service, which will hear from the student if necessary. - When an appeal is submitted against the jury's decision under application of Article 96§1 of the French Community Decree of 7 November defining the landscape of higher education and the academic organisation of studies (non-fundability of the student), the appeal will first be examined by the Commissioner or Government representative.
+- §1.
+Any decision to refuse matriculation taken pursuant to Articles 3§5 or 8 or following the selection process for non-resident students (Article 19) may appeal to the Vice-Rector responsible for teaching. - §2.
+The appeal must be submitted by recorded delivery, by email to recours@uliege.be or delivery against receipt within eight days of notification of the refusal, using the correct form.
+Appeals which do not comply with these procedures or which are incomplete will not be processed. - The appeal is processed by the Student Affairs Department, which will hear from the student if necessary. - When an appeal is submitted against the jury's decision under application of Article 96§1 of the French Community Decree of 7 November defining the landscape of higher education and the academic organisation of studies (non-fundability of the student), the appeal will first be examined by the Commissioner or Government representative.
 They will issue an opinion on the student's fundability.
-This opinion is binding on the University. - §3 If the student has not received notification of the result of the appeal within 30 days of submission, they may issue a formal notice to the higher education establishment notifying it of this situation.
+This opinion is binding on the University. - §3.
+If the student has not received notification of the result of the appeal within 30 days of submission, they may issue a formal notice to the higher education establishment notifying it of this situation.
 The establishment has 15 days from the date of this formal notice, to issue its decision.
 If a decision has not been made by the end of these 15 days, the decision of the higher education establishment is assumed to be positive.